-The McNabs Cove recreation development zone includes Garrison Pier and lands adjacent to Maugher Beach.
-It is anticipated that this will be one of the most heavily used areas on McNabs Island, given that it includes the main public access point to the island and one of the most popular day-use areas.
+The McNabs Cove recreation development zone includes Garrison Pier and lands adjacent to Garrision Road, including the former Detention Barracks site.
+It is anticipated that this will be one of the most heavily used areas on McNabs Island, given that it includes one of the main public access point to the island and one of the most popular day-use areas.
 In addition to Garrison Pier, other facilities and services proposed for this zone include an orientation/information kiosk, change rooms, and visitor services centre.
 To minimize the impact a visitor service centre may have on the island, the centre will be located on the former oil storage tank site which is well buffered from adjoining uses.